 Crema sleeps 2 + a child (master bedroom, small single bedroom; 2 shower bathrooms).
 Rosa sleeps 4 + 1 baby (master bedroom, second twin bedroom; 2 shower bathrooms).
 Twingo sleeps 5 + 1 baby (master bedroom, second twin bedroom, space for an extra bed and baby cot; 3 shower bathrooms, 2 of which have tubs, too).
-Apartment 88 sleeps up to 6 + 1 baby (master bedroom, second bedroom with 2 sets of bunkbeds; 2 bathrooms).
+Apartment 88 sleeps up to 4 + 1 baby (master bedroom, second twin bedroom; 2 bathrooms).
 Privado sleeps 6 + 1 baby (1 kingsize bedroom + 2 double/twin bedrooms, ensuite shower bathrooms, plus an additional shower bathroom).
-The Villa Resort house sleeps up to 14 + 1 baby (2 queensize bedrooms, 5 double/twin bedrooms with ensuite shower bathrooms), and has its own pool.
+Apartment 210 sleeps 8 (2 kingsize bedrooms + 2 twin bedrooms and 2 bathrooms).
+The Villa Resort house sleeps up to 12 + 1 baby (2 queensize bedrooms, 4 double/twin bedrooms with ensuite shower bathrooms), and has its own pool.

 Kids Activities on site:

 Families Should Know:

 The pool is unfenced